 So here we go, the update for the Small Stone is going to be a redesign of the “Color” circuit.
 The “Color” switch is going to be changed to Depth which gives you two settings.
 Then you get a Resonance switch which gives you three settings of resonance.
 You get a total of 6 combinations, 2 of which are identical to the stock settings.
-It’ll be fun.
-Email directly with questions or if you’d like to send in your pedal.

 This is a hand held noise maker which is a smaller version of the Monster Face Organ posted a few months back.
 Same sound but with only 5 user selectable frequencies.
 Limited runs will be available at $80 each.